cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C8_JavaScript-Advanced-Concepts_JavaScript/Class/NOTES.md

 🔻

-**Check**: Ensure your understanding of JavaScript Spread Operator and it's difference to the JavaScript Rest Operator
+**Check**: Ensure your understanding of JavaScript Spread Operator, and its difference to the JavaScript Rest Operator

 - What is the difference between the _spread_ and _rest_ operators?
 - Can you think of a few real-world use cases for each?